 The Hall of Heavenly Kings has 5 rooms and 3 doors equipped with delicate cornices and yellow-tiled roofs.
-In the center of the hall stands a Maitreya Buddha statue seated on the lotus platform with smile.
-It is said that he is the legendary Buddha of the Future who will down to earth as the successor of Sakyamuni, the founder of Buddhism, 240 million years later.
-On both sides of the Maitreya Buddha statue stand Four Heavenly Kings, each of whom looks fierce and seems to eliminate all the evils under heaven.
-North of the Hall of Heavenly Kings are the flower garden and artificial hills, which are all well blended with the surroundings.
+In the center of the hall stands a Maitreya Buddha statue seated on the lotus platform with a smile.
+It is said that he is the legendary Buddha of the Future who will come down to earth as the successor of Sakyamuni, the founder of Buddhism, 240 million years later.
+On both sides of the Maitreya Buddha statue stand Four Heavenly Kings, each of whom look fierce and seem to rectify all the evils under heaven.
+North of the Hall of Heavenly Kings are the flower garden and artificial hills.

-The Mahavira Hall is featured with double eaves, carved beams and painted rafters, in which three-feet high statues of Sakyamuni, Amitabha and Pharmacists Buddha are worshiped.
-Behind stands the large statue of Island God of Mercy, with the eighteen disciples of the Buddha standing on both sides.
+The Mahavira Hall features double eaves, carved beams, and painted rafters, in which three-feet high statues of Sakyamuni, Amitabha and Pharmacist Buddha are worshiped.
+Behind stands the large statue of the Island God of Mercy, with the eighteen disciples of the Buddha standing on both sides.

 During the spring festival, lantern show would be held in Xiangguo Temple as celebration annually.

 Admission Fee: 30RMB